Dungyichao/PeriodicScheduler_Semaphore/README.md

 # 6. Using PendSV Thread Switcher
 In order to free up the SysTick timer (so that we can do more important thing in SysTick_Handler), we will use SysTick_Handler to trigger PendSV to perform the context switching.
 FreeRTOS and Micrium also use PendSV to perform context switching.

 It requires only a little modification.
+Please disable all semaphore elements.
 In osKernel.s, we change the SysTick_Handler to PendSV_Handler.

 ```c++
 		AREA |.text|, CODE, READONLY, ALIGN=2